Updated: 3 March 2022

 The purpose of the statistics is to provide information about the status of kindergartens and employees in kindergartens.
 Information reported by the kindergartens also forms background for state subsidies payments, as well as supervisions according to the Day Care Institutions Act and other regulations.

-According to the Day Care Institutions Act of 1995, a kindergarten is defined as an approved educational establishment organized for children below the age of compulsory education.
+According to the Day Care Institutions Act, a kindergarten is defined as an approved educational establishment organized for children below the age of compulsory education.
 The Ministry of Education and Research determines regulations and guidelines for kindergartens, while municipalities issue the approvals.

 A family day-care centre is a type of kindergarten that organizes its activities in a private home, based on the premise that a kindergarten teacher is employed as an educational supervisor.
 The kindergarten teacher should either be attached to an ordinary kindergarten or the municipal administration.
 The regulation on family day-care centres states that at least half of the children in a family day-care institution group must be other than the home's own children.